 A wealth manager is distinct from a regular financial or investment advisor in that he or she takes a holistic approach to his or her clients’ retirement portfolio.
 Instead of giving you a stock pick or insight on where gold prices are likely to go, a wealth manager zeroes in on the client rather than just on the market.
 The wealth manager combines an awareness of investment trends, experiencing in managing portfolios and knowledge of tax, mortgages, pensions and estate planning and helps clients create a full picture of their financial future.

 A solid wealth manager has significant experience in his or her field.
 A proven track record of success is important an indication of future performance.
 Years working in the field expands knowledge and helps the manager become more adept at applying certain strategies.
 In addition, the manager builds valuable connections through years of work.
 Some managers are independent, while others work in the financial planning segment of a large bank.
-For instance, Patrick Dwyer Merrill Lynch is head of Dwyer & Associates, which is part of the Merrill Lynch’s private banking and investment segment.

 What to Discuss With a Wealth Manager